PROVIDING BULK PROCESS AND AIR PURIFICATION EQUIPMENT TO VIRGINIA'S INDUSTRIES

-Since 1986, Pace Company has been the leader in bulk solids handling and air pollution control equipment in Virginia.
+Since 1986, Pace Company has been providing bulk process and air purification equipment in Virginia.
 It is our mission to provide the best possible solutions to our customers.
 We want to reduce your costs, improve your process, and make sure that you meet your operational goals.

 Pace Company acted as the turn-key supplier of this Railcar unloading system for a large cement supplier.
 The process requires transporting over one hundred tons per hour of material to trucks for localized delivery.
 Cement is initially unloaded from hopper railcars into a pit and conveyed vertically 120 ft. via bucket elevator.
 A bin vent was installed to capture fugitive dust and displaced air created during the silo filling cycle.
 The material is diverted to the appropriate silo through a series of Vortex Seal Tite valves.
 From there, a Vortex Aero-Slide system conveys the material to a Vortex Dustless Loading Spout positioned over a truck scale and is ultimately gravity fed into awaiting trucks.
 This system was featured in a company-wide publication and became the model process for a vast network of transfer terminals nationwide.

 Pace partnered with a contracting and engineering team to provide a complete turnkey dust collection system to a local aviation products manufacturer.
 This new American Air Filter Optiflo Cartridge dust collector is used to capture fugitive fiberglass dust created in the production area.
 An NFPA-compliant design is a must for our customers.
 Pace provided an IEP Isoflap passive isolation valve and a Nordfab quick-fit ductwork system with blast gates to dampen airflows and offer flexibility to the operators.
 Finally, a new Allen Bradley control panel was installed to control and monitor the dust collector fan, filters, isolation valve, and existing vacuum pumps in the manufacturing area.